SonyaMoisset/Pluralsight_Training/README.md

 ## Front End Development Development
 - Introduction to the Web by Susan Simkins
+- Introduction to Web Development by Brian Holt and Nina Zakharenko
 - Web Accessibility: Getting Started by Brian Treese
 - Learning To Program - Being A Better Programmer by Scott Allen and Iris Classon
 - Front End Web Development: Get Started by Joe Eames